Chart Color Schemes

 Eumundi - Yandina is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Eumundi-Yandina, as per the latest Census, 93.7% of dwellings were houses, with the remaining 6.4% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's 82.9% houses and 17.0% other dwellings.
-Home ownership in Eumundi-Yandina stood at 36.1%, with mortgaged dwellings at 47.1% and rented ones at 16.8%.
+Dwelling structure in Eumundi - Yandina, as per the latest Census, consisted of 93.7% houses and 6.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 82.9% houses and 17.0% other dwellings.
+Home ownership in Eumundi - Yandina stood at 36.1%, with mortgaged dwellings at 47.1% and rented ones at 16.8%.
 The median monthly mortgage repayment was $1,950, higher than Non-Metro Qld's average of $1,777.
-Weekly rent in the area averaged $400, compared to Non-Metro Qld's $385.
-Nationally, Eumundi-Yandina's median monthly mortgage repayment exceeded Australia's average of $1,863, while weekly rents were higher than the national figure of $375.
+Median weekly rent in the area was $400, compared to Non-Metro Qld's $385.
+Nationally, Eumundi - Yandina's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing